Anxiety vs. Burnout: What You’re Really Experiencing

 Understanding Anxiety

 Anxiety is often described as a persistent feeling of worry, fear, or unease.
 It can be triggered by specific situations or exist as a more generalized condition.
 People dealing with anxiety may constantly anticipate the worst, struggle with intrusive thoughts, or experience physical symptoms like a racing heart, difficulty breathing, or nausea.
+If you’re comparing work burnout versus anxiety symptoms in professionals, this section will clarify what’s most likely affecting you.

 Anxiety is not always linked to work or responsibility.
 It can show up in personal relationships, health concerns, financial stress, or seemingly without any clear cause.
 The key characteristic of anxiety is the sense of being mentally on edge, even when no immediate danger is present.
 Your body may respond as if it’s in a crisis, leading to tension, restlessness, and difficulty sleeping.